AmphenolAdvancedSensors/Telaire/README.md

 # Telaire
-Arduino Code to communicate and measure AAS Telaire Sensors
+Arduino Code to communicate and measure AAS Telaire Dust Sensors

+Choice of two methodologies, counting the pulses (count), or measuring the pulses and averaging the outut using interupts (int) to create an assimulation of µg/m3 readings.

+Output to serial.